 For more detailed information on pilot medicals and certification see the following links:

-Aviating is an elite and exclusive club, with pilots comprised of approximately 0.0021% of the population of the United States.
+Aviating is an elite and exclusive club, with pilots comprising approximately 0.0021% of the population of the United States.
 Pilot training is a worthwhile journey and a watershed event that will challenge both intellectually and spiritually.
-Although the training can be an end in itself, the fruits of training will afford a lifelong journey of discovery and new means in which to explore the world.
+Although the training can be an end in itself, the fruits of training will afford a lifelong journey of discovery and new means by which to explore the world.